nanyanshouhu/EOS-Debye-model/README.md

 the result will be outputed in the csv.file

-V: volume, Fv: free energy (E+Fvib), Fd: the absolute value of Fvib, Sv: entropy, Cv: heat capacity
+V: volume, Fv: free energy (E+Fvib), Fd: the absolute value of Fvib, Sv: entropy, Cv: heat capacity , CTE, and density